US Visa Appointment Wait Time 2026: India, Canada, UAE

 How Do I Prove a Valid Entry if I Lost the Passport That Had My Original Visa?

-US Visa Wait Times by Country: How long is the waiting time in 2026?
+US Visa Wait Times by Country: How long will the wait be in 2026?

 India

-The demand in India remains extremely high, driven by tourism, business travel, and a large pool of applicants seeking US opportunities.
-Even with efforts by the U.S. government to reduce backlogs, the volume of applications continues to outpace available appointments.
+Demand in India remains extremely high, driven by tourism, business travel, and a large pool of applicants seeking opportunities in the US.
+Even with U.S. government efforts to reduce backlogs, the volume of applications continues to outpace the number of available appointments.
 As a result, applicants who rely solely on local consulates often face significant delays.

 For high-skilled professionals, this creates a clear problem.
 Waiting several months for an appointment can delay job starts, business expansion, or relocation plans.
 This is why many applicants are now exploring alternative consulates outside India rather than relying on local availability.